bgonzalezbustamante/COVID-19-South-America/docs/Monitor.md

 ## COVID-19 in South America

+> This online monitor was deprecated in mid-May 2020 to focus on a paper which evaluates early projections and governmental responses to COVID-19 epidemic in South America.
+This paper will be published in World Development journal.
+(See its demonstration for R)[Early-Responses.md].

 This was an online monitor of COVID-19 coronavirus outbreak -a pandemic- in South America deployed on GitHub between March 2020 and mid-May 2020, which presented the epidemic curves based on the incidence in the region [(see epicurve stratified by country)](Incidence-South-America.md).
 Furthermore, estimated R, explored serial interval (SI) distribution, and future incidence simulations are fitted by case.<sup id="a1">[1](#f1)</sup> The countries reviewed are as follows:

 - [Argentina](Argentina.md) (ARG),